Anxiety Growing Up

 Here are three coping strategies that might help your anxious child:

 If your child is fixated on the negative, help them create new mental pathways by practicing gratitude.
 During a time when my son was prone to rehearsing all the bad things that had happened or might happen, we encouraged him to say three good things he was thankful for that day.
 Ending the day with gratitude trains the mind to see the whole picture.

 2. Journal what is known

 At the height of the pandemic, my friend’s daughter was extremely anxious about the ever-changing restrictions and guidelines.
 My friend would repeat the same information over and over again, but it didn’t help ease her daughter’s mind.
 I suggested she have her daughter write down what she knows.
 Then, when she’s feeling anxious, she can read back through her own words and write down additional questions.
 Her mom could then read the journal to check her daughter’s understanding and offer additional clarity and encouragement where needed.

 Shallow breathing is linked to increased anxiety, while deep breathing signals your nervous system to calm down.
 If your child is anxious or agitated, teach them ‘box breathing.’
 Start by exhaling to a count of four.
 Then hold your lungs empty for a four-count.
 Inhale to a count of four.
 Hold the air in your lungs for a count of four.
 Exhale and begin the pattern again.
 Breathing five ‘boxes’ will help your child feel more centered and relaxed.

 One of the worst things about anxiety is feeling alone in it and fearing it will never change.
 Your job is not to fix your child or their problems, but you can let them know you are right there with them and together you’ll find healthy ways to cope.

 If a child you know is struggling, listen to them.
 Believe them.
-And ask God for wisdom to guide them.
 Sometimes that might mean taking them to a doctor or therapist.
 Or simply just lean close and be with.”

 Read more from Becky here: